+At our school we aim to establish good relationships with all parents and carers based on mutual respect and concern for the child.
 We believe that parents and carers are a child's first educator and therefore work very closely to ensure they are involved in what their child does at school.
 We want parents to feel they can speak to us about their child and to feel comfortable in our setting.
+When parents and practitioners work together in Early Years settings, the results have a positive impact on the child's development and learning.